JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch07/03/note.md

     - Find the hypothesis with **minimum** training error
 - Def.)
 Agnostic Learner
   - A learner that makes no assumption that the target concept is representable by $H$ and that simply finds the hypothesis with minimum training error, is often called an agnostic learner
-    - Tt makes no prior commitment about whether or not $C \subseteq H$.
+    - It makes no prior commitment about whether or not $C \subseteq H$.

 <br>